sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 The sampling time or window (the time during which the specified toggle threshold can occur before the wait period is activated) is triggered when the first "up to down" transition occurs.

 If the port link state toggles from up to down for a specified number of times within a specified period, the interface is physically disabled for the specified wait period.
 Once the wait period expires, the port link state is re-enabled.
-However, if the wait period is set to zero (0) seconds, the port link state will remain disabled until it is manually re-enabled.
+However, if the wait period is set to zero (0) seconds, the port link state will remain disabled until it is manually disabled and re-enabled or Port Link Flap Error Disable is disabled on this port.

 ## 1.1 Requirements